ajyey/ajyey.github.io/_posts/2024-06-10-some-advice-for-my-younger-self.md

 Working as an engineer can be remarkably sedentary.
 It's very easy to slip into a routine of sitting at a desk for 8+ hours a day followed by more sitting on the couch, thereby not moving much at all.
 When I find myself slipping into a routine like this, I feel noticeably worse.
 My body tightens up.
 My back starts hurting.
 General motivation quickly wanes.

-The solution is consistent exercise.
-You have to get your body moving to combat the sedentary lifestyle that comes with being stuck in front of a computer a large portion of the day.
-You should be doing something everyday to get your heart rate elevated and your body sweating.
+The (probably obvious) solution is consistent exercise to combat the sedentary lifestyle that comes with being stuck in front of a computer a majority of the day.

 Exercise daily no matter what in some way, shape, or form.
 For bonus points, add a stretching and mobility routine.
-I feel like this portion took a turn towards general health advice, but I think it's important to mention.

-As a bonus, I've found that not only do I feel much better when I'm exercising regularly, but I also tend to be much more motivated to excel in my work and personal projects.
+I've found that not only do I feel drastically better when I'm exercising regularly, but I also tend to be more motivated to excel in my work and personal projects.
 So not only will you be healthier, but you'll also trend towards being a better, productive engineer if that's your goal.

-## 4. Don't Be Afraid to Say **No** <sub><sup>(within reason)</sup></sub>
+## 4. Don't Be Afraid to Say **No** (within reason)

 This one is a little hard to do when you're fresh, possibly starting your first job, and don't know much.